Monday's Scottish Gossip

 Defender Cameron Carter-Vickers will be given every chance to be fit in time for Celtic's Champions League match with Leipzig in Germany.
 (Sun)

+Reo Hatate has apologised to captain Callum McGregor after a wayward pass resulted in McGregor's red card in Celtic's 2-1 win over Motherwell.
+(Herald - subscription required)

+Hatate says he "must learn" after he almost let Motherwell's Ross Tierney in for an equaliser late in Celtic's 2-1 win, with McGregor committing a professional foul and being dismissed.
+(Record)

-Reo Hatate vows to atone for his part in captain Callum McGregor's red card against Motherwell when Celtic play Leipzig.
+Reo Hatate vows to atone for his mistake when Celtic play Leipzig.
 (Sun)

-Hatate says he must learn after his wayward pass almost let Motherwell's Ross Tierney in for an equaliser late in Celtic's 2-1 win, with McGregor committing a professional foul and being dismissed.
-(Record)

 Rangers winger Ryan Kent, in the final year of his contract, is reportedly attracting interest from Aston Villa and Leeds United.
 (Record)